Share This Craft

 - Allow the glue to cool, and then your headband is ready to wear!

 Sparkly Bauble Directions:

 - Glue sparkly foam balls together however you like.
-I find it helpful to make a base by gluing a cluster of three balls and then add balls (mixed sizes) to fill in spaces.
+We find it helpful to make a base by gluing a cluster of three balls and then add balls (mixed sizes) to fill in spaces.
 Be mindful to make yours wider at the bottom and smaller at the top.

 - Optional: Use an X-Acto to cut balls in halves or wedges to fill in awkward spaces.

 - Once you’re done building your foam structure, glue a felt circle to the back of it.

 - Now glue to your headband.
 (See basic instructions above.)